igor-gorlov/teamtalk-regsystem/docs/configuring.rst

 Configuring
 ===========

-The system is controlled by settings from :file:`config.json` file located within the root folder.
+The system is controlled by settings (more formally, :dfn:`configuration entries`) from :file:`config.json` file located within the root folder.

 All keys are strings in :dfn:`lower camel case`:
 **no** spaces, **no** underscores, **no** hyphens, only lower-case letters (a-z) and digits (0-9);